The Best Bookshelf Speakers For 2025

 The opposite is true too.

-Well if you’re using a subwoofer, this is the cutoff point where sound is localize-able (where you can tell where it’s coming from) and this is where you’ll set your crossover (the setting that tells your subwoofer when to take over)
+Well if you’re using a subwoofer, this is the cutoff point where the sub takes over and isn’t localize-able (meaning you can’t tell where it’s coming from)

-By getting one that can go at least that low, you’ll be able to set your sub at 80 so you won’t be able to tell where the lower frequencies are coming from (that’s a good thing, you don’t want to be able to tell where the bass is specifically coming from since that’ll add to the immersion factor)
+By getting a speaker that can go at least that low, you’ll be able to set your sub at 80hz to then take on the lower frequencies from there.

-But I really do hope you enjoyed this article on the best bookshelf speakers for 2023.
-I realize that there’s a lot of options out there, but from my experience thus far, these will be the ones you’ll certainly want to check out.
+I realize that there’s a lot of options out there, but from my experience thus far, these will be solid ones to check out.

-Also as a little side note, just in case you have any trouble with your new toys, I did an article covering a lot of the typical issues that you may potentially run into; along with some tips on how to fix them. https://easyhometheater.net/common-home-theater-problems
+Also just in case you have any trouble with your new stuff, I did an article covering a lot of the typical issues that you may potentially run into; along with some tips on how to fix them. https://easyhometheater.net/common-home-theater-problems

 If you need help with actually setting them up, then I also did a post on that talking about the actual set up process. https://easyhometheater.net/how-to-set-up-a-home-theater